ekkus93/sparkle_motion/docs/NOTEBOOK_AGENT_INTEGRATION.md

 1. Progress log displays each stage’s StepExecutionRecord as it completes (e.g., via `widgets.Output` or `widgets.Accordion`).
-2. Artifact table lists URIs + local paths for plan, audio, video, QA report.
+2. Artifact table lists URIs + local paths for plan, audio, video, assemble outputs, and any reviewer notes.
 3. Optional preview section uses `IPython.display.Video` or `google.colab.widgets.TabBar` to show the final MP4 when ready.
 4. Error states show the stage name, error message, and a “retry stage” action